 About Alex Goodwin

 Alex Goodwin got his Marketing degree from Virginia Tech in 2012 and promptly moved west to Colorado, where he joined the Institute when it was a part of Biblica.
-He served as a project manager until the Institute became independent in 2016, transitioning into a leadership role overseeing all marketing and communications.
-He also assists in editorial and resource development, and humbly serves as the de-facto “IT Help Desk.”
-Alex currently lives in Colorado Springs, CO.
+Alex helped co-found the Institute for Bible Reading in 2016 and served as Senior Director, Marketing Communications before he was appointed Executive Director in 2021.
+He currently lives with his wife and two children in Colorado Springs, CO.

 Entries by Alex Goodwin